 Sieeria Vieaux – General Manager

-Vieaux is entering her fourth season with the Bullfrogs and first season as the General Manager.
-Vieaux spent last season as the Corporate Accounts Manger.
+Vieaux is entering her fifth season with the Bullfrogs and second season as the General Manager.
+Vieaux spent 2016 as the Corporate Accounts Manger.
 Vieaux started her career in baseball as an intern with the Lakeshore Chinooks of the Northwoods League in 2013.
 She then worked as a Director of Fan Participation at Carroll University where she received her bachelor’s degree in Sports Management.
 Vieaux is originally from Green Bay, Wisconsin.
 In her free time, Vieaux enjoys being outdoors and spending time with family and friends.

 Andy Francis – Assistant General Manager

-Francis is entering his second season with the Bullfrogs and first as Assistant General Manager.
-He spent most of 2015 interning with the Wisconsin Rapids Rafters and the Green Bay Packers before joining the Bullfrogs as an Inside Ticket Sale Representative in 2016.
+Francis is entering his third season with the Bullfrogs and second as Assistant General Manager.
+He spent most of 2015 interning with the Wisconsin Rapids Rafters and the Green Bay Packers before joining the Bullfrogs as an Inside Ticket Sale Representative at the end of 2015.
 Francis is a graduate of the University of Wisconsin-Stevens Point where he worked with the Intramural program as a supervisor.
 Outside of work, Francis enjoys watching baseball and spending time with family and friends.

 Big Top Baseball Staff